How to Plant Seeds with Very Young Kids

 This week we worked on our spreadsheet to plan out where we will plant what in the spring.
 It’s important to plant your plants in a different area than you did the year before for pest control and soil health.
 So we took the spreadsheet from last year’s crops and chose new places to plant each thing and penciled in the names.
 We are super excited about growing stuff again this year.
 We can’t wait.

 For an experiment that we have never grown before, peanuts.
 For planting times for each plant, check your local county extension website.
-If you live in zone 7, like we do, you can click here to see our planting time chart.
+If you live in zone 7, as we do, you can click here to see our planting time chart.

 Planning the garden